josh-spratt/cli-chronicler/README.md

 * Keep track of when you punch in and out for the day.
 * Keep track of project times by using an optional description flag.
+* View a report of hours for the current day.

 ### Installation